favish/argo/README.md

 ## Tasks
+### Effectively TODO, ideal final tree of commands.
+Not entirely implemented.

 * Install some or all of the components ()
   * `argo components install` prompts for each one.
   * `argo components install gcloud` executes and only solicits needed info.